mdditt2000/anz-f5-engage/README.md

 Create IngressLink Custom Resource definition as follows:

-    kubectl create -f ingresslink-customresourcedefinition.yaml
+    kubectl create -f customresourcedefinition.yaml

 cis-crd-schema [repo](https://github.com/mdditt2000/kubernetes-1-19/blob/master/cis%202.3/ingresslink/cis/ingresslink/cis-crd-schema/ingresslink-customresourcedefinition.yaml)

 Update the bigip address, partition and other details(image, imagePullSecrets, etc) in CIS deployment file and Install CIS Controller in ClusterIP mode as follows:

-* Add the following statements to the CIS deployment arguments for Ingresslink
+* Add the following statements to the CIS deployment arguments

     - "--custom-resource-mode=true"
-    - "--ingress-link-mode=true"

 * To deploy the CIS controller in cluster mode update CIS deploymemt arguments as follows for kubernetes.